AREEG94FAHAD/startupsProfit/README.md

 # startupsProfit
-A multi-linear regression system to estimate the profit of startups in three states in America
+A multi-linear regression system to estimate the profit of startups in three states in America.

 #### Independent variables are